FRU interim Trustees appointed

+Front left: Jenny Seeto, Sikeli Tuinamuana, Peter Mazey, Mosese Naivalu and Alipate Naiorosui.

-Five interim Trustees of the Fiji Rugby Union has been appointed by the Minister for Justice Siromi Turaga.
+Five interim Trustees of the Fiji Rugby Football Union Trust Board have been appointed by the Minister for Justice Siromi Turaga with liberty to co-op experts when necessary.

 The five are Peter Mazey, Jenny Seeto, Alipate Naiorosui, Sikeli Tuinamuana and Mosese Naivalu.

-They were appointed by the Minister pursuant to powers vested in him by Section 13B of the Charitable Trusts Act 1945.
+They were appointed by the Minister pursuant to powers vested in the Minister for Justice by Section 13B of the Charitable Trusts Act 1945.

 The new Trustees will be required to present to a Special General Meeting of the FRU a way out of the anomalies of the rugby union as a charitable trust.